masasin/masasin.github.io/docs/cv/work_experience/coop.md

 ## Research Assistant, [Computer Vision and Mobile Robotics Lab](https://sites.aub.edu.lb/vrlab/)
 _September to December 2009.
 American University of Beirut.
 Beirut, Lebanon._

+??? summary

+    - Developed a positional navigation system for the localization of robots.
+    - Wrote code to estimate the current position using a 6-axis IMU, researched the state of the art of IMU-vision integration.
+    - Used an Extended Kalman Filter to incorporate information from encoders, IMU estimates, and visual odometry estimates.

 I worked under Dr. Daniel Asmar at the Computer Vision and Mobile Robotics lab at the American University of Beirut.

 I researched and developed a positional navigation system for the localization of robots.